Presentation instructions

 • A PC, a projector and microphones will be at your disposal.
 The PC will have sound to facilitate the use of videos, as well as internet access.

-• You can submit on-line your presentation slides before the conference.
-However, please bring them on a memory stick in case any technical issues arise.
+• You can submit your presentation slides online before the conference.
+However, please bring your file on a memory stick in case any technical issues arise.
 We recommend creating the slides on PowerPoint or Portable Document Format (PDF).

 • If you have not sent us your slides beforehand, you are requested to upload your presentation on to the session PC 15 minutes before the start of the session.